Chart Color Schemes

 Carramar has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Eleven projects are identified by AreaSearch as potentially impacting the area, with key ones including the Neerabup Flynn Drive Dual Carriageway Upgrade, Banksia Grove District Centre, Neerabup Industrial Area Development Project, and Banksia Grove Village Redevelopment.
-The following list details those likely to be most relevant.
+Eleven projects identified by AreaSearch are expected to impact the area significantly, with key initiatives including the Neerabup Flynn Drive Dual Carriageway Upgrade, Banksia Grove District Centre, Banksia Grove Village Redevelopment, and Neerabup Industrial Area Development Project.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.